keken1/Wiki-Summary-Scrapper/README.md

 # Wiki-Summary-Scrapper
-A simple script that scrapes wikipedia summary.
+A simple python script that scrapes wikipedia summary.